By Dezan Shira & Associates

 China’s previous foreign work permits, the Alien Employment Permit (Z-visa) and the Foreign Expert Permit (R-visa), have been integrated into the Permit System for Foreigners in China, a single work permit based on a three-tiered classification system.
 The permit provides a federal model administered by SAFEA, eliminating the often troublesome and inconsistent regionally administered policies.

 The three-tiered system classifies foreign workers as A, B, or C level candidates.
 The classification system takes into account candidates’ education, salary level, age, time spent working in China, and Chinese language skills.
-Applicants who receive more than 85 points are given the letter “A,” 60 to 85 points, “B,” and less than 60 points, “C.”
+Applicants who receive more than 85 points are given the letter “A,” 60 to 85 points, “B,” and less than 60 points, “C.” For more information on the system’s criteria for assigning point values, visit our China Work Permit Calculator.

 The Chinese government deems that all applicants should meet the following requirements: